marsauto/europilot/README.md

 ## General Architecture

-EuroPilot hides the complexity of capturing the screen data and joystick data with a simplified interface.
+Europilot hides the complexity of capturing the screen data and joystick data with a simplified interface.
 Internally, the joystick datastream is parsed into a machine readable format, which for us was a Logitech G27.
 If you have a different joystick, modify [joystick.py](europilot/joystick.py) to your needs.

 We currently have [example notebooks](scripts/) implemented with Keras.
 We hope to add more examples in other popular frameworks.